saadmkh/C-plus-projects/README.md

-C++ Practice & Coursework
+##💻 C++ Assignments & Practice

+Welcome to my C++ practice repository.
-This repository contains my C++ programming assignments, exercises, and practice problems completed during my Computer classes studies.
+This repo contains the assignments, lab tasks, and practice programs that I completed during my Computer Science coursework.

-Purpose
+It serves as a record of my learning progress and problem-solving practice in C++.

+---

+📚 About This Repository

-The goal of this repository is to:
+This repository is mainly used to:

+- Store C++ assignments given by my instructor
-- Practice core C++ programming concepts
+- Practice core programming concepts
 - Improve problem-solving skills
-- Keep track of course assignments and exercises
-- Document my learning progress in C++
+- Track my learning journey in C++

+Most of the programs here are small exercises or lab tasks focused on understanding different programming concepts.

+---

-Topics Covered
+🧠 Topics Covered

-The assignments and exercises in this repository may include topics such as:
+Some of the concepts practiced in this repository include:

 - Basic C++ syntax
 - Variables and data types
-- Conditional statements ("if", "switch")
+- Conditional statements ("if", "else", "switch")
 - Loops ("for", "while", "do-while")
 - Functions
-- Arrays and strings
+- Arrays
+- Strings
 - Pointers
-- Structures and classes
+- Structures
-- Object-Oriented Programming basics
+- Basic Object-Oriented Programming

-- Basic algorithms and problem solving
+---

+📂 Repository Structure

+Each file or folder represents a specific assignment, task, or programming exercise.
+---

+⚠️ Note

+These programs are educational exercises and were written for practice and coursework purposes.
+They may not follow full production-level coding standards, but they reflect my learning progress in C++.

+---

+🚀 Learning Journey

+This repository is part of my journey to improve my programming skills and software development knowledge.

+More projects and improvements will be added as I continue learning.

+---

+⭐ If you're exploring this repository, feel free to check the programs and follow my coding journey!
 Repository Structure

 Each file or folder represents a specific assignment, lab task, or practice problem given during coursework or solved for learning purposes.

 Note

 These programs are mainly educational exercises and may not represent production-level projects.
-They are part of my learning journey in mastering C++.
+They are part of my learning journey in C++.